Jaan-J/fragments/README.md

 ## Introduction

-Fragments Microservice is a cloud-based application that allows authenticated users to create, read, update, and delete data on the cloud.
-This microservice utilizes AWS services such as ECR, ECS, EC2, S3, Cognito, and DynamoDB.
+The Fragments Microservice is a cloud-based application that enables authenticated users to perform CRUD operations on cloud-stored data.
+Developed with continuous integration and unit testing, this microservice utilizes a range of AWS Cloud Services, including ECR, ECS, EC2, S3, Cognito, and DynamoDB, and is fully integrated with Docker.

 ## Overview